bentoml/BentoML/docs/source/bentocloud/how-tos/autoscaling.rst

 .. note::

-    To mannually trigger a scale-up from zero replicas, you can invoke the ``/readyz`` endpoint with an HTTP GET request.
+    To manually trigger a scale-up from zero replicas, you can invoke the ``/readyz`` endpoint with an HTTP GET request.

 Concurrency
 -----------

 To enable autoscaling, first configure ``concurrency`` for your BentoML Service.
-Concurrency refers to the number of concurrent requests of a BentoML Service is able to process simultaneously.
+Concurrency refers to the number of concurrent requests a BentoML Service is able to process simultaneously.
 Proper concurrency management ensures that a Service can handle varying loads efficiently, maximizing resource utilization while maintaining high-quality service (QoS).

 Use the ``@bentoml.service`` decorator to set concurrency: